 Winter in the Garden at Standen

 Award winning camellias add winter interest at Standen.
-Both original Margaret Beale plants and new cultivars can be found throughout the garden.
-For the last 5 years camellias, including the beautiful double white Nobilissima, the stunning semi-double pink Donation and the ruffled double white and raspberry edged Margaret Davis, have been winning awards at the Rhododendron, Camellia and Magnolia Society Spring Show.
+Both original Margaret Beale plants and new cultivars can be found throughout the garden, including the beautiful double white Nobilissima, the stunning semi-double pink Donation and the ruffled double white and raspberry edged Margaret Davis.

 The winter flowering heathers stretch along the 70 metre Top Terrace and from November to April shades of magenta, pink, purple, red, rose, salmon and white look like spectacular jewels.
 The heathers under the rocks on the drive follow the same colour and design as Margaret Beale’s original plans.